premAI-io/dev-portal/docs/prem-app/installation/install-aws-ec2.md

     - Finally, click the `Launch Instances` button.

 9. **Confirmation Page**:
     - After launching, you'll be taken to a confirmation page where you can click on the `View Instances` button to see your new instance starting up.

-That's it!
 After a few minutes, your EC2 instance should be up and running.

+10. **Install Prem**

+    - Now login inside the machine using the key pair you created in the previous step.
+    - Run the following command to install Prem:
+    ```bash
+    wget -q https://get.prem.ninja/install.sh -O install.sh; sudo bash ./install.sh
+    ```
+    - After the installation is finished, you can access Prem App on the public IP address of your EC2 instance.
+You can find the IP address in the EC2 console under the `IPv4 Public IP` column.